acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Motor & Encoder Specifications__

-These parameters describe the mechanical properties of the drive motors.
+These parameters define the mechanical properties of the drive motors and are foundational to the robot's kinematic model, serving as the basis for converting raw encoder feedback into physical wheel movement.

-  - `GEAR_RATIO` is the reduction ratio of the gearbox attached to the motor
+  - `GEAR_RATIO` The reduction ratio of the gearbox attached to the motor.
-  - `ENCODER_PPR` is the raw pulses per revolution of the motor shaft, before the gearbox
+  - `ENCODER_PPR` The raw pulses per revolution measured at the motor shaft (before the gearbox).

 __Chassis Geometry__

 These parameters define the physical dimensions of the robot base, essential for converting wheel velocities into robot velocities (inverse kinematics).

   - `WHEEL_DIA` This parameter acts as the scalar for converting rotational motion (motor RPM or encoder ticks) into linear displacement.
 It is fundamental to the odometry calculation, defining the wheel circumference `C = 𝜋 * D`
   - `BASE_WIDTH` Used to calculate the robot's angular velocity (ω) and turning radius (𝑅).
 A smaller base width results in faster rotation for the same wheel speed differential

 __Control Limits__

-  - `MAX_RPM`
-  - he maximum output shaft speed defined in RPM for readability, used to normalize control inputs and cap velocity commands before conversion to the system's native `rad/s
+  - `MAX_RPM` The maximum output shaft speed defined in RPM for readability, used to normalize control inputs and cap velocity commands before conversion to the system's native `rad/s`
-  - The maximum rotational speed of the wheel output shaft in Revolutions Per Minute.
-Used for scaling and normalization.
-Although entire system runs on `rad/s` this parameter is RPMs

 {% endcapture %}

 {% capture tab4 %}